Install Neptune DXP - Open Edition on macOS

 In the macOS notification showing that the

-planet9-darwinfile cannot be opened, select Okay. -
+planet9-darwinfile cannot be opened, select Done. -

 Go to System Settings → Privacy & Security.